yellobyte/TLV320DAC3101/README.md

 In case you need to calculate and change the coefficients dynamically while your program is running you can first call calcDACFilterCoefficients() before writing them with setDACFilter().

 Below examples show the general use of calcDACFilterCoefficients() and setDACFilter() on typical filters.

+## :information_source: Code samples for audio processing with the TLV320DAC3101

 ### Example 1: IIR Low Pass Filter (1st order)